sebastienserre/compare-affiliated-product/readme.txt

 == Screenshots ==
 1. Table Shortcode - Display only the price (on Pro, it displays also others affiliated partners)
 2. Basic Shortcode - Display the name, Description, image and price of the Amazon Products
+3. List of the reviews from Amazon displayed with a Shortcode
+4. Add a "reviews" Button on the shortcode.

 == Changelog ==